Jurisdiction in NJ Restraining Order Cases

 - In the county in which the parties reside or

 - In the county in which the alleged acts of domestic violence occurred

 For example, if the parties reside in Parsippany then the restraining order can be filed in Morris County.
 However, if the alleged acts of domestic violence occurred in Hoboken, then the restraining order can also be filed in Hudson County.

 If the court does not have jurisdiction to enter a temporary or final restraining order, the victim still has the option of filing criminal charges and obtaining a “no contact order” as a condition of the criminal complaints.

-Middlesex County NJ Restraining Order Defense: Contact the Tormey Law Firm LLC
+Local Middlesex County NJ Restraining Order Attorney: Contact the Tormey Law Firm LLC